jrapoport/gothic/README.md

 PostgreSQL), and gRPC support.
 Broadly speaking, they are intended to make it easier to modify and use the microservice outside of Netlify tool chain, and in a more active development environment.

-Since this project shares no code with GoTrue and is only conceptually similar at this point, I might truncate the commit history for clarity in the future.
+Since this project shares no code with GoTrue and is only conceptually similar at this point, I truncated the commit history for clarity.

 While the Netlify team did a good job with GoTrue, their use in production means they cannot easily adopt these kinds of significant changes.
 In many cases, they will likely never make them given the impacts to their tooling, deployment, and